Share

 …/ DCD / _Styles / 02 : DCD documentType (DT) styles 2019

 Development assistance committee (DAC) members can count all direct support to ODA recipient countries to fight the COVID-19 pandemic and invest in recovery as official assistance.
 Examples include investments in partner countries’ health systems, testing of the population in these countries, treatment, vaccines and vaccination campaigns, as well as humanitarian response to mitigate the impact of the pandemic.
-The Secretariat issued a guidance for reporting donations of excess COVID-19 vaccine doses in 2021 and 2022 ODA.

 For more details about this guidance, contributions to specific facilities and cooperation with health research institutions, please refer to our Frequently asked questions.

-ODA to COVID-19 response: based on 2022 preliminary data
+ODA to COVID-19 response: based on 2022 final data

 Key resources: